annieaitken123/Infant-EEG-ECG/README.md

 # JR-EEG
-This is a EEG ECG processing script
+This is an EEG ECG processing script
-Computer to Git
-Try again